 “That’s where we’re going,” he said.
 “My ancestors lived down there a long time ago.
 That’s where the festival is.”

 The ancestral home of the village?
-The word Ifkhal means ‘old man’; I wondered whether that meant that the village was celebrating its roots.
+The word Ifqirn means ‘old man’; I wondered whether that meant that the village was celebrating its roots.

 Once everyone had assembled, we gathered up our loads and continued down the valley.
 By this point we were all pretty hungry.

 It was nearly dark when we reached the base of the valley.
-The frogs and crickets had begun to lend a little music to the night, while overhead swallows and bats — there are plenty of both in these parts — did their bit to keep the mosquitoes from bothering us.
+The frogs and crickets had begun to lend a little music to the night, while overhead swallows and bats — there are plenty of both in the canyons — did their bit to keep the mosquitoes from bothering us.

 We rounded the last bend, where there was a mosque on the far side of the river.
 Around this, four or five hundred men and boys had gathered with their platters of couscous.
 The male residents from every village in the surrounding hills had convened here.
 We waded across the river to join them.